arkency/posts/posts/2016-07-10-respond-to-format-is-useful-even-without-multiple-formats.md

 end
 ```

-There is however one very annoying situation in which
+There is, however, one very annoying situation in which
-this will lead to an exception.
-When a silly client
+this code will lead to an exception: when a silly client
 asks to get your page in XML format.

 Try for yourself: